chainHero/heroes-service/README.md

 		return shim.Success(nil)
 	}

-	// If the argument given match any function, we return an error return shim.Error("Unknown invoke action, check the second argument.")
+	// If the arguments given don't match any function, we return an error return shim.Error("Unknown invoke action, check the second argument.")
 }
 ```